 Topsy Turvy would bore kids, but if you want to make it G, all you have to do is cut an optional scene with topless (and fleetingly bottomless) prostitutes.

 Also, one character uses the word "fucking" which was not in general use as a swear word at the time.
 He immediately lampshades it by saying "Pardon my Anglo-Saxon."

 It is amusing sometimes to see the content warning next to a ranking to see how they justify it.
 For instance, Batman Begins is rated 12 in Britain and contains 'moderate horror and violence'.
 The Dark Knight was attacked by some for being rated 12 as well, thanks to it seeming more brutal than it is.

 The sixth Harry Potter film was rated "PG" after the two previous installments had merited "PG-13".
-Many fans reacted to this news as though it were an announcement that they were bringing back Chris Columbus and replacing all the actors with muppets.
 In the UK, contrary to the trend seen so far on this page, it retained the same 12/12A rating as the fourth and fifth films.
 Despite the rating, it was arguably the most violent and frightening of any of the movies up to that point.